-Didi has been actively involved with international organizations for over 30 years: She served for a decade with the New York City Commission for the United Nations and the Consular.
-She was also previously with the Host Country Advisory Committee, as well as the YPO (Young President’s Organization) liaison.
+Didi has been actively involved with international organizations for over 30 years.
+She served for a decade with the New York City Commission for the United Nations.
+She was also previously with the Host Country Advisory Committee, and served as a liaison for the Young President’s Organization (YPO).

 Back in Washington, she served as co-chair and moderator for UNA’s celebration of UN Day.
 Didi later worked with Very Special Arts to expand its services throughout the world.
 At Meridian International Center, she established and moderated monthly lectures by women prominent in international affairs.
 At the same time, she was on the lecture circuit, giving illustrated talks on such subjects as “Women in the Middle East”, and “Syria: Then & Now”.